- Form 16: Meaning, Download & Importance for ITR Filing

 What is the ITR-3 Form?

 ITR-3 is the income tax return form for individuals and HUFs who have income from business or profession, including proprietorship income.
-It is applicable when business income exists along with other sources of income.
+It applies when business income exists alongside other sources of income.

 - Section 44BBD reporting introduced in Part A–GEN & Schedule BP (25% presumptive income for specified non-residents)